Home > Legal > What is Abduction?

 Can a Child be Abducted Within the UK?

-Although the legal systems of the countries within the UK are distinctly different, all matters involving child movement are governed by the same laws.
+Although the legal systems of some countries within the UK are distinctly different, (eg Scotland has different laws to England and Wales), all matters involving child movement are governed by the same laws.
 If you move your child within the UK, it cannot be classed as abduction, as long as you have Parental Responsibility.
-If you decide to move within the UK, the mother can seek for the return of the child through court proceedings.
+However if you decide to move within the UK, the other parent can still seek the return of your child through court proceedings.

 Fathers with Parental Responsibility